ShumanLab/Chronotate/README.md

 * tkinter
 * pyAV
 * Pillow
-* the modified version of tkVideoPlayer hosted in this repository
+* the modified version of tkVideoPlayer hosted in this repository **Additional steps on Mac and Linux:**
+* Disable key repeat in your operating system's keyboard settings
+* Remap keyboard bindings via the 'cusomize key bindings' interface